 Replicate Azure virtual machines running Storage Spaces Direct to another region

-This article describes how to enable disaster recovery of Azure virtual machines running storage spaces direct.
+This article describes how to enable disaster recovery for Azure virtual machines running Storage Spaces Direct.

 Note

-In a typical scenario, you may have virtual machines guest cluster on Azure for higher resiliency of your application like Scale out file server.
-While this can provide your application higher availability, you would like to protect these applications using Site Recovery for any region level failure.
+In a typical scenario, you use virtual machines in a guest cluster on Azure to provide higher resiliency for your application, such as a scale-out file server.
+While this configuration provides higher availability for your application, you also want to protect these applications by using Site Recovery for any region level failure.
 Site Recovery replicates the data from one region to another Azure region and brings up the cluster in disaster recovery region in an event of failover.

 Screenshot of storage spaces.

-• Two Azure virtual machines in a Windows Failover Cluster and each virtual machine have two or more data disks.
+• Two Azure virtual machines in a Windows Failover Cluster and each virtual machine has two or more data disks.

 • S2D synchronizes the data on the data disk and presents the synchronized storage as a storage pool.